tentone/nunuStudio/README.md

 	- github.com/leapmotion/leapjs

 ### Installation
 - nunuStudio is intended to run with NWJS direcly on the desktop
 - Download the repository and run the start.bat or start.sh file depending on your OS

-### To do
- - Proper packaging
- - Documentation
- - Blockly block script

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)